Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Discussion

-Going back to the sample selection methodology employed by \citet{catalog1}, most of the FRBs removed from the populations analyses were rejected at the $\snr < 12$ cut.
-Without the cut on repeaters, the Catalog~1 sample for populations analysis would have been 230 bursts instead of 225.
+It is worth noting that when applying all the exclusion criteria in \ref{subsec:fiducial_distrs} \textit{except} for the cut on repeat bursts, the Catalog~1 sample for populations analysis would have been 230 bursts instead of 225.
 However, given the total net systemic uncertainty on the sky rate found by \citet{catalog1} was $^{+27\%}_{-25\%}$, this systemic uncertainty of treatment of repeaters is almost certainly a sub-dominant effect.
 Thus, from a practical point of view, this volumetric rate can be interpreted as \textit{either} a rate of bursts \textit{or} of sources.
 This reasoning is undeniably complicated by the fact that the observed rates are also strong functions of telescope sensitivity and the FRB repetition luminosity function.

 Nonetheless, since it is possible that one-off bursts in our sample can actually be bursts from repeating sources, and the cut on repeaters is a sub-dominant effect in this analysis, if one looks purely at the obtained volumetric rate above 10$^{39}$~erg, it may be physically sensible to interpret it as a rate of bursts.
 Extrapolating below the pivot energy introduces a large amount of uncertainty, and our model does not fit for a minimum energy, but it is reasonable to expect that the volumetric rate of FRBs is larger when including energies below $E_\mathrm{pivot}$.
 If our observed volumetric rate is interpreted as a rate of bursts, as this rate exceeds that of known one-off event populations \citep[e.g.,][]{nicholl+2017}, such a scenario could suggest that FRBs are predominantly from repeaters, most of which instruments such as CHIME/FRB may missed.
 This in turn could imply that many apparent one-off FRBs are in fact repeat bursts from progenitors with long stretches of burst quiescence \citep{caleb+2021_review}, though the notion that all --- or even most --- FRBs are repeaters is one that has fallen out of relative favor \citep[e.g.,][]{ravi2019repeatrates, james+2020_which_frbs_repeat, ai+2021}.
 There is also the possibility that repeaters and one-off FRBs are distinct populations with distinct populations parameter values; further discussion on this consideration can be found in Section~\ref{subsec:repeaters_v_nonrepeaters}.
 Interpreting our observed volumetric rate as a rate of bursts can also suggest that FRBs predominantly come from a yet-unknown population of one-off events.
 Nonetheless, it is important to emphasize that this discussion is driven purely by consideration of the numerical volumetric rate result; our model $R(F,\dm|\bm \lambda)$ does not directly make any claims as to which progenitor origin scenario is preferred.
 (The model does allow for source evolution, which could more directly argue for preferred progenitor scenarios based on evolution with star formation rate, but as discussed in Section~\ref{subsec:disc_sfr}, our results there are inconclusive.)